WoodWing/external-studio-frontend-plugin/README.md

 https://woodwing.github.io/external-studio-frontend-plugin/loader.js

 In the case of Same Origin Policy errors please verify the Access-Control-Allow-Origin and Access-Control-Allow-Method settings on the service hosting the loader.js.

-The Access-Control-Allow-Origin should be set to the domain of the Studio webclient or be set to *.
+* The Access-Control-Allow-Origin should be set to the domain of the Studio webclient or be set to *
+* The Access-Control-Allow-Methods should be set to "GET,POST,OPTIONS,DELETE,PUT"